-The spawn point doubled as an item shop for players.
-John and Jim kept the auto-buy feature on, so they dashed out of the base without even checking the shop.
+The spawning point inside the base doubled as an item shop for players.
+John and Jim kept Auto-Buy on, so they dashed out of the base without even checking what was sold there.
 On the other hand, Yuel had to manually spend the 1,000 gold he started with.

 W-What’s all this stuff?
 Yuel flinched.
 There were items, consumables, items, utility skills, items, items and even more items!
 The variety was staggering!

 A-Alright then.
 No problem.
 Easiest purchase of my life.
 Yuel gulped.
 40 seconds?
 He’d need at least two hours to figure all this out!
 It was nuts!